trasa/jetty-session-redis/README.md

-**Note: This version may not work with versions of Jetty older than 9**
+**Note: This version may not work with versions of Jetty older than 9.2**

 # Jetty session clustering with REDIS

 * [REDIS website](http://redis.io/) (tested on version 2.2.1)
 * [JEDIS website](https://github.com/xetorthio/jedis) (tested on version 2.6.0)
-* [Jetty website](http://www.eclipse.org/jetty/) (tested on version 9.2.3.v20140905)
+* [Jetty website](http://www.eclipse.org/jetty/) (tested on version 9.2.10.v20150310)

 ## Meancat Fork

-I have forked this from the 9.2.3 fork to switch the various dependency versions around to the versions I'm using currently.
+This has been updated to work with Jetty 9.2.10, for specific dependencies I'm having to deal with.

 The documentation below here has not been updated and may or may not work for you.